Amiens: Cultural events and festivals

 Throughout the year, Amiens is the seat of many cultural, traditional or economic events.

 Music

 Even if it rarely achieves national notoriety (with the notable exceptions of Les Fatals Picards, The Rabeats, Olympe, Albin de la Simone, Disiz and Rokia Traoré), the Amiens music scene is active and developed.
 In this dynamic, the New French Rock scene holds a central place and is organised around a collective, Amiens Burning, which is responsible for networking the breeding ground for the local rock scene, to accompany its projects, and organize concerts.

 Since their creation, La Lune des Pirates and Cité Carter also provide support to the local scene.
 For example, the Cité Carter produces a compilation each year, with local groups.

-Here is an overview of the Amiens music scene:
+Highlights of the Amiens music scene: